bryanleemoore/ask-sdk-postgresql-persistence-adapter/README.md

 ```

 ### In Node.js
-To use the TypeScript definition files within a Node.js project, simply import ask-sdk-mongodb-persistence-adapter as below:
+To use the TypeScript definition files within a Node.js project, simply import ask-sdk-postgresql-persistence-adapter as below:

 In a TypeScript file: